-The TI-SmartView[TM] software gives you the functionality of a TI-30X Pro MultiView[TM] calculator on your computer.
-The entire functionality of the TI-30X Pro MultiView[TM] calculator is at your disposal.
+The TI-SmartView[TM] software gives you the functionality of the TI-30XS MultiView[TM] calculator and the TI-34 MultiView [TM] calculator on your computer.
+The entire functionality of both calculators is at your disposal.

 TI-SmartView[TM] software lets you show the calculator to an audience without using calculator-specific projection equipment and gives you additional functionality that aids in presentations and demonstrations.